 U.S. National Parks For Free!

-With iconic destinations like Mount Rushmore National Memorial and Golden Gate Bridge your family can explore the United States’ most distinct spots.
-Then throw the tent in the SUV and it’s a budget vacation kids will remember for years.
-Most camping spots are less than $30 a night.
+With visits like Mount Rushmore National Memorial and Golden Gate Bridge, your family can explore the United States’ most distinct spots.
+Then grab the snack bag and it’s a budget-friendly family vacation kids will remember for years.
+Camping is a bargain too.
+Most campgrounds are less than $30 a night.

 Note: National park free days refer to waived admission fees only.
 So, they do not include user fees like camping, boat launches, shuttle buses and tour fees.

 National Park Free Days for Families in 2021